 When you complete our registration forms or use our services, we may transfer your information to processors outside the European Economic Area but will do so with appropriate measures and controls in place to protect that information in accordance with applicable data protection legislation.

 When you give us information about another person, you confirm that they have appointed you to act for them and agreed to the transfer of their information abroad.

 You have a legal right under the Irish Data Protection Act 1988 as amended by the Data Protection (Amendment) Act 2003 to a copy of all the personal information about you held by us.
 On request, we will provide you with a copy of this information subject to a fee not exceeding the permitted statutory maximum.
 You also have a right to correct any errors in that information.
 As mentioned above, you have a right to prevent the use of your personal information for direct marketing purposes.

 More information on data privacy rights is available directly from the Irish Data Protection commissioner.

 You may inform us of any changes in your personal data, and in accordance with our obligations under the data protection legislation we will update or delete your personal data accordingly.
-To find out what personal data we hold in respect of you or to have your personal data updated, amended or removed from our database, please contact us at email@example.com.
+To find out what personal data we hold in respect of you or to have your personal data updated, amended or removed from our database, please contact us at ray AT carbuyersguide.net.